 Understanding Cloudera Search

-- MapReduce jobs
+- MapReduce or Spark jobs

-- Cloudera Impala queries
+- Impala queries

 - Cloudera Search queries

-CDH provides storage of and access to large data sets using MapReduce jobs, but creating these jobs requires technical knowledge, and each job can take minutes or more to run.
+CDH provides storage for and access to large data sets using MapReduce jobs, but creating these jobs requires technical knowledge, and each job can take minutes or more to run.
 The longer run times associated with MapReduce jobs can interrupt the process of exploring data.

 How Search Uses Existing Infrastructure

 Any data already in a CDH deployment can be indexed and made available for query by Cloudera Search.
-For data that is not stored in CDH, Cloudera Search provides tools for loading data into the existing infrastructure, and for indexing data as it is moved to HDFS or written to HBase.
+For data that is not stored in CDH, Cloudera Search provides tools for loading data into the existing infrastructure, and for indexing data as it is moved to HDFS or written to Apache HBase.

 By leveraging existing infrastructure, Cloudera Search eliminates the need to create new, redundant structures.
 In addition, Cloudera Search uses services provided by CDH and Cloudera Manager in a way that does not interfere with other tasks running in the same environment.
 This way, you can reuse existing infrastructure without the cost and problems associated with running multiple services in the same set of systems.